corda/corda-docs-portal/content/en/platform/corda/4.11/community/upgrading-cordapps.md

 * Despite its name, the `ContractUpgradeFlow` handles the update of both state object definitions and contract logic
 * The state can completely change as part of an upgrade!
 For example, it is possible to transmute a `Cat` state into a `Dog` state, provided that all participants in the `Cat` state agree to the change
-* If a node has not yet run the contract upgrade authorisation flow, they will not be able to upgrade the contract and/or state objects
+* If a node has not yet run the contract upgrade authorization flow, they will not be able to upgrade the contract and/or state objects
-* Upgrade authorisations can subsequently be deauthorised
+* Upgrade authorizations can subsequently be deauthorized
 * Upgrades do not have to happen immediately.
 For a period, the two parties can use the old states and contracts side-by-side
 * State schema changes are handled separately